-Currently, against the City of Charlottesville for to hold an anniversary Unite the Right rally in Emancipation Park Aug.
+Currently, Unite the Right rally organizer Jason Kessler has filed a lawsuit against the City of Charlottesville for denying him a permit to hold an anniversary Unite the Right rally in Emancipation Park Aug.
 12 this summer.

-Jones cited the — which revised the City’s guidelines and regulations regarding special event and demonstration permitting — was a major step in allowing the City to better control the time, place and manner of events such as last summer’s white nationalist demonstrations.
+Jones cited the City Council’s adoption of an ordinance earlier this year — which revised the City’s guidelines and regulations regarding special event and demonstration permitting — was a major step in allowing the City to better control the time, place and manner of events such as last summer’s white nationalist demonstrations.

 In particular, the ordinance bars items that can be used as weapons such as sticks, shields and open flames from being used at permitted events in the city.
 The ordinance also requires permits for events which may result in road closures to be submitted 45 days in advance while events which would not disrupt traffic flow in the city would be required 30 days in advance.

-Jones also cited a — which bars members of the neo-confederate group League of the South from returning to the City of Charlottesville in armed groups of two or more — as a success in preventing some of the private “alt-right” militias who demonstrated in the city Aug.
+Jones also cited a recent ruling by Charlottesville Circuit Court Judge Richard Moore — which bars members of the neo-confederate group League of the South from returning to the City of Charlottesville in armed groups of two or more — as a success in preventing some of the private “alt-right” militias who demonstrated in the city Aug.
 12 from returning.

-The ruling came as part of a along with a number of local business owners and the City of Charlottesville against a number of private militia groups who marched in the city Aug.12.
+The ruling came as part of a larger suit filed last fall by the Georgetown Law Institute for Constitutional Advocacy and Protection along with a number of local business owners and the City of Charlottesville against a number of private militia groups who marched in the city Aug.12.

 In relation to policing strategies and crowd management tactics, Jones said City staff and law enforcement personnel have undergone extensive training in recent months as recommended by Heaphy’s report.
 In particular, Jones said key staff members — including both law enforcement personnel and city staff — have already undergone training for policing demonstrations, protests and incidents of civil unrest through the Virginia Municipal League.